bardram/teaching_digital_mobile_health/wearable_streaming/README.md

 }
 ```

 As you can see, the `Storage` class even handles subscription to the monitor itself (in the `init()` method).
-The only thing we need to do is to construct the Storage class and provide a link to the monitor it should save data for.
+The only thing we need to do is to construct the Storage class and provide a link to the monitor, which it is storing data for.
 This is done by this statement in the `StatefulPolarHRMonitor` constructor.

 ```dart
   StatefulPolarHRMonitor(this._identifier) {